Thursday, October 21, 2021 · 16 min read

-- See how analog and digital data are synchronized within a single system, and across multiple systems - whether they are directly connected or very far apart from each other.
+See how analog and digital data are synchronized within a single system, and across multiple systems - whether directly connected or far apart.

 Are you ready?
 Let’s get started.